joshstephenson/Wordle-Solver/README.md

 Take `LABEL` as an example.
 After a starting guess of `SLATE`, the remaining answers will be pruned to only 31.
 The highest scoring of these (based on letter frequency) is `BALER`, which after guessing would only leave 1 word: `LABEL`.
 Using the intersecting guess after `SLATE`, the guesses will be: `GRIND` and `CHUMP` before landing on `LABEL`.
 So, the intersecting guesses increase the number of steps from 3 to 4.

 ## Related Projects
-Please check out this other project, written in Rust, that determines the lower bound for all answer words using a binary queue to walk down all possible paths.
+Please check out this other project, written in Rust, that determines the lower bound for all answer words using a binary heap to explore all possible paths, finding the guaranteed minimum.
 * [Wordle Solver in Rust](https://github.com/joshstephenson/Wordle-Solver-Rust)

 ## Usage